 The Strong Password Generator can help give you some more ideas.

 Staying smart online is an important aspect of being safe.
-You shouldn't share any personal details with people you meet online unless you trust them implicitly.
-You never know who could be attempting to get these details for malicious purposes, be it your personal physical safety or your own financial security.
+Do not share any personal details with people you meet online unless you trust them implicitly.
+You never know who is trying to get your details for malicious purposes.

-Personal details, even subtle ones, can be used to dig up a large amount of information if one is careless.
-A school photo might show the school's name, pictures of a home party may show the address and with enough information one can do quite a bit of damage.
-Coupled with the right questions it's quite easy to socially engineer some chaos if one is a little loose with words.
+Personal details, even subtle ones, can be used to dig up a large amount of information.
+A school photo might show the school's name or pictures of a home party may show the address.
+Coupled with the right questions, it's quite easy to socially engineer some chaos if someone is loose with words.

-Be careful when in online discussions, while you may feel anonymous through the text-only connection or even behind a screen name, but personal details in either profiles or given away in the conversation can be used against you in one way or another.
-Don't forget that anything put online, even if the site is taken down, can typically still be found for years after in caches or backups.
+Be careful in online discussions.
+You may feel anonymous behind a screen name, but details in profiles or given away in conversation can be used against you.
+Don't forget that anything put online—even if the site is taken down—can still be found years after in caches or backups.

-A special consideration with webcams is that anything you broadcast is usually quite easy to record or take snapshots from.
+If you use a webcam, be aware that anything you broadcast is easy to record or take snapshots from.
 There are several examples of these being used as blackmail material.

-Also it is important to remain vigilant and know exactly what your software does.
+Remain vigilant and know exactly what your software does.
 If you don't know, do some research to find out if it has any problems with set ups or security.
 The Internet is a treasure trove for this sort of information.
 Just because a lot of people use a program, does not mean it's secure or the 'best'.
 In some cases it can be quite vulnerable as the large user base may make it a target.

-Finally, backing up your data is a smart thing to do.
-Keep a fresh copy of important data away from your machine, so if you are compromised you will be able to recover your information.
+Finally, back up your data.
+Keep a fresh copy of important data away from your computer or device so if you're compromised you can recover your information.

-Further reading and resources are available from the Australian Communications and Media Authority at http://www.cybersmart.gov.au/
+Further reading and resources are available from the Office of the Children's eSafety Commissioner at https://esafety.gov.au/